Portfolio & Transparency

 Most of my commitments are focused on initiatives involving K-12 students.
 I recognize the vital importance of pre-K, but there’s only so much I can take on.
 It’s quite challenging to change higher education, so I make limited commitments there — usually to alternatives to traditional higher education.
 Across K12 schools, my grants have been focused (in number and magnitude) almost entirely on organizations helping our public schools.
 My priority is helping all kids and schools, not shifting the balance of kids from one type of school to another.

-Prior to the pandemic, I spent more than 250 nights in hotel rooms each year, for five years, almost all focused on visiting schools and meeting educators.
+Prior to the pandemic, I spent more than 250 nights in hotel rooms each year, for five years, visiting schools and meeting educators.
 I rarely accept a fee (which goes directly to the edu21c foundation).
 Why make this kind of commitment?
-I genuinely fear for a future where machine intelligence profoundly reshapes what’s required for career and citizenship, and that has such destabilizing potential that our democracy may not survive.
+I genuinely fear for a future where machine intelligence profoundly reshapes what’s required for career and citizenship, and has such destabilizing potential that our democracy may not survive.
 If you’re not worried, you don’t understand the exponential growth of technology innovation, and the vulnerability of any adult whose education was focused on the narrow skills of memorizing content, replicating low-level procedures and following instructions.
 Many assume that I’m part of the “STEM is the key to success” crowd, but I’m a big believer in the liberal arts and humanities.
 Young adults can create a countless number of meaningful life paths.
-But as the rungs of the economic ladder disappear, our children deserve an education that equips them to find, or create, fulfilling life paths — something they will have to do numerous times during their adult life.
+But as the lower rungs of the economic ladder disappear, our children deserve an education that equips them to find, or create, fulfilling life paths — something they will have to do numerous times during their adult life.

 In the world of film, I organized, funded and helped produce a feature-length documentary Most Likely To Succeed, directed by the remarkable Greg Whiteley.
 Many believe it’s the best film ever done on the topic of education.
 I’ve also been the executive producer of other films on education and youth leadership, including A Most Beautiful Thing, College Behind Bars, She Started It, The Hunting Ground, CodeGirl, They Call Us Monsters, School in the Cloud, and The Bad Kids.